Chongqing model: Social policies

 In 2007, the cities of Chongqing and Chengdu were selected to run pilot projects intended to mitigate the rural-urban divide and ease integration of rural residents into the cities.
 Under China's hukou registration system, citizens are classified as either rural or urban—a distinction that determines not only where they may live, but also affects educational opportunities, taxation, property rights, and so on.
 Of Chongqing's 32 million residents, only 27% held urban hukou certificates as of 2007.
 The 2007 project made it easier for rural residents to obtain urban status—a policy intended not only to help balance inequality, but also to enable the government to develop underused rural land.
 Under Bo's leadership, Chongqing established "land exchanges" where rural villages could earn credits for maximizing farmland.
 Bo pledged to move three million rural residents into urban areas.

 Bo's populist approach to social policy was demonstrated during the November 2008 taxi strikes, which saw over 8,000 taxi drivers take to the streets for two days in protests over high fees, unregulated competition, and rising fuel charges.
 Similar protests in China are frequently suppressed—sometimes forcefully—with official media sometimes blaming labor unrest on criminal instigation.
 Bo's government instead held televised roundtable dialogues with the protesters and citizens, and agreed to allow the formation of a trade union.
 His handling of situation earned him praise as a comparatively progressive leader.
 A businessman who was reportedly involved in organizing the strike was later sentenced on 20 years in prison for disrupting transport and gangsterism.

 The Chongqing model also involved a major campaign to "green" the city through a tree-planting initiative.
-The city reportedly imported millions of trees—many of them ginkos—as part of the campaign.
+The city reportedly imported millions of trees—many of them ginkgos—as part of the campaign.
 The cost of the greening initiative was estimated to be as high as 10 billion yuan.